 - IBM.
 Mila is doing fundamental research sponsored by IBM on various aspects of deep learning, especially for language-related tasks and computer vision.

 - D-Wave, The Quantum Computing Company™.
 Mila is developing applications of quantum computing to solve difficult learning and inference problems in probabilistic graphical models.

 - Ubisoft, a video game developer with a large studio in Montreal.
 Mila develops machine learning technologies to enhance many aspects of the gaming experience.

 - Google wants to build and train efficiently much larger models than what is currently possible and we have introduced the concept of distributed conditional computation and dynamically structured networks to achieve this objective.

 - Nuance cares about improvements in learning algorithms for speech and language.

 - Facebook cares about improvements in all aspects of deep learning.

-- Lots of computational resources: University of Montreal has the second largest research budget of any university in Canada, and the MILA has a stellar track record of attracting grant money.
-This means MILA students have access to plenty of fast computers with modern GPUs.
+- Lots of computational resources: University of Montreal has the second largest research budget of any university in Canada, and Mila has a stellar track record of attracting grant money.
+This means Mila students have access to plenty of fast computers with modern GPUs.
 The institute’s resources are supplemented with access to shared computer clusters across Quebec and Canada in general.